No-hitter No. 7: Cubs blank Dodgers, tie MLB season record

+Fellow reliever Ryan Tepera then ran onto the field at Dodger Stadium and whispered in Kimbrel’s ear: “You have no idea what happened.”

+The Cubs’ fearsome bullpen had just teamed up with starter Zach Davies for the first combined no-hitter in franchise history — and none of the three relievers who followed Davies onto the mound had any idea they were pitching their way into history until after they finished.
-LOS ANGELES — Zach Davies and three Chicago Cubs relievers combined for the seventh no-hitter in the majors this year, blanking the Los Angeles Dodgers 4-0 Thursday night to match the record for most in a single season since 1900.

-The Dodgers drew eight walks, getting at least one from each Cubs pitcher, but managed no other baserunners.
+The four Cubs combined for the seventh no-hitter in the majors this year, matching the most in a season since 1900, as Chicago blanked the Los Angeles Dodgers 4-0 Thursday night.
+The Dodgers drew eight walks, getting at least one from each opposing pitcher, but managed no other baserunners.

-Davies (5-4) issued five walks and used 94 pitches to get through six innings against the defending World Series champions in the 16th start of his first season with the Cubs.
+The tension was palpable in the Cubs' dugout, where Davies watched with trepidation after reluctantly agreeing with manager David Ross' decision to pull him for a pinch-hitter after 94 pitches.
+Davies (5-4) issued five walks while scrapping through six spotless innings against the defending World Series champions.

+But incredibly, the relievers remained blissfully oblivious to the stakes as Tepera, Andrew Chafin and Kimbrel went to the mound and preserved a zero they couldn't see, thanks to the position of the Dodger Stadium bullpen.

+“The whole bullpen had no idea," said Chafin, who pitched the eighth.
+"It was completely oblivious.
+But in our defense, in that bullpen, from our perspective on the field, all we can see is batting averages and the count, stuff like that.
+We can’t see the scoreboard with the hits.”

-Chicago relievers Ryan Tepera and Andrew Chafin each walked a batter during their lone inning, but Los Angeles couldn't capitalize.
+Tepera and Chafin each walked a batter during their inning on the mound, but Los Angeles couldn’t capitalize.

-Craig Kimbrel then walked Chris Taylor leading off the ninth, but the ferocious closer struck out Cody Bellinger, Albert Pujols and pinch-hitter Will Smith to finish the 17th no-hitter in Cubs history — the team's first combined effort.
+Kimbrel then walked Chris Taylor leading off the ninth, but the ferocious closer struck out Cody Bellinger, Albert Pujols and Smith to finish the Cubs’ 17th no-hitter since 1880.

-“I think they all needed to get a walk in, just to make my heart rate go up a little bit,” Cubs manager David Ross said.
+“From catching this team since 2016, I’ve been catching a lot of shutout games, but nothing close to a no-hitter,” said Contreras, who was visibly emotional afterward.
+“Tonight was one of those nights that are super special in my life, one that will be hard to forget.

+"I didn’t realize that we had a no-hitter going on until the sixth, and from the seventh on, my heart would just race and race.
+I was trying to slow the game down, to put the right finger down, to call the right pitch.”

-The seventh no-hitter of this highly unusual season was the first since May 19.
+The seventh no-hitter of this highly unusual season — the most in baseball history before July 1 — was the first since May 19.
 The Boston Red Sox also took a bid for a combined no-hitter into the eighth inning earlier Thursday, but lost the no-no and the game at Tampa Bay.

 With this no-hitter — the 312th in baseball history — 2021 matches 1990, 1991, 2012 and 2015 for the most in a single MLB season since 1900.
 That’s one shy of the record eight in 1884, the first season overhand pitching was allowed.